oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 (The above is example output, your files will be based on the IP you provided)

   4. Create the tls secret from the certificate.
-In the OCI cloud shell type the following, as usual you must replace `<External IP>` with the IP address of the ingress controller
+In the OCI cloud shell type the following., as usual you must replace `<External IP>` with the IP address of the ingress controller

-  - `kubectl create secret tls tls-search --key tls-search-<External IP>.key --cert tls-search-<External IP>.crt -n logging`
+  - `kubectl create secret tls tls-search --key tls-search-$EXTERNAL_IP.key --cert tls-search-$EXTERNAL_IP.crt -n logging`

    ```
    secret/tls-search created